Blog

 Understanding the packaging indicator in a GTIN-14 is essential for distinguishing pharmaceutical products across different packaging levels.
 From single-dose units to master cases, this leading digit encodes a product’s position in the packaging hierarchy—without changing its identity.
 Correct usage ensures seamless serialization, barcode accuracy, and DSCSA compliance.
 Whether labeling a vial or pallet, assigning the right packaging indicator is a small step with big implications for traceability and supply chain integrity.

-Translating NDC-10 and NDC-11 to GTIN-14: What You Need to Know
+From NDC-10 to GTIN-14: What You Need to Know

 Demystifying NDC Codes